tomasmcguinness/dotnet-passbook/README.md

 A .Net Library for generating Passbook packages for iOS 6

 ##Why
-This library powers the Pass generation used by [http://www.passverse.com](http://www.passverse.com).
-It allows you to generate, sign and zip Passbook files for use with iOS 6's Passbook.
+This library powers the Pass generation for the [PassVerse passbook API](http://www.passverse.com).
+It allows you to generate, sign and zip Passbook files for use with Apple's Passbook (Available in iOS 6 and iOS 7).
 If you don't want to build and manage Passes yourself, my PassVerse platform offers developers like yourself, a powerful API for generating and updating passes.
 It manages the registration and update process for you, allowing you to focus on your own application.
-Sign up for free at [http://www.passverse.com](http://www.passverse.com).
+You can sign up for free at [http://www.passverse.com](http://www.passverse.com).

 ## Requirements